samwallach7/NHL_Analysis/README.md

 <img src="https://github.com/samwallach7/NHL_Analysis/assets/148116220/50897b3e-a24f-4971-ae3a-19cfc00edb32" width="700" height="500">

-The three sharp spikes in the attendance data can be attributed to certain external factors.
-In 1994 and 2012, the league experienced player lockouts, which limited or virtually eliminated the entire season.
-In 2020, the NHL season was cut short and the playoffs were eliminated due to the COVID-19 pandemic.
+The three sharp downturns in the attendance data can be attributed to certain external factors.
+In 1994 and 2012, the league experienced player lockouts, which limited or virtually eliminated the NHL season.
+In 2020, the NHL season was cut short and the playoffs were cancelled due to the COVID-19 pandemic.

 ### NHL Draft
 #### How has the search for professional talent evolved over the years?